 The World Hepatitis Alliance first launched World Hepatitis Day in 2008, and since then thousands of events have taken place around the world, generating massive public and media interest.
 The Alliance has also received support from governments worldwide, high-profile Non-Governmental Organisations (NGOs) and supranational bodies, such as Médecins Sans Frontières.

 Following the World Health Assembly in May 2010, it was agreed that World Hepatitis Day would be recognised annually on 28 July.

 We urge everyone to learn about the risk factors involved in hepatitis B and C and the need for testing if they think they might have been infected.
-To find out more, including a list of the activities which occured or continue to be planned across Canada to mark this day and to help raise awareness, please visit:
+To find out more about hepatitis, please visit: CATIE

 Action Hepatitis Canada (formely known as Canadian Coalition of Organizations Responding to Hepatitis B and C) advocates for a national strategy to be created and implemented.
 To learn more about the Coalition and its actions, please visit the web site www.actionhepatitiscanada.ca